About us

 2023: Mother Nature didn’t come through for us this year, we were not able to have an ice race.
 We did pull off all of our summer events and even added an extra Hare Scramble in September, the “Little Fawn”.
 The club members pulled together and in two weeks got the woods cleaned up after the Sprint Enduro, then marked out a seven plus mile Scramble course.

-2024 and Beyond: The club is growing as is the number of races we host.
-At our 160 acre facility in Bentley, Michigan (just east of Gladwin), we now feature several annual AMA District 14 off-road racing events for motorcycles and ATV’s including the tight and technical Bark Buster Enduro, the family-friendly Weed Wacker Enduro, the diabolical Nancy Boy Sprint Enduro, the grueling Father’s Day Hare Scramble, now TWO Vintage Grand Prix Motocross events and as many ice races as Old Man Winter will allow.
+2025 and beyond: We now feature several annual AMA District 14 off-road racing events for motorcycles and ATV’s including the tight and technical Bark Buster Enduro, the family-friendly Weed Wacker Enduro, the diabolical Nancy Boy Sprint Enduro, the grueling Father’s Day Hare Scramble, now TWO Vintage Grand Prix Motocross events and as many ice races as Old Man Winter will allow.
 Come join us for some of the grittiest off-road racing competition to be found in Michigan!